bh107/benchpress/README.md

 The speedup graphs below represent the latest results (raw form available [here](https://bitbucket.org/cphvb/benchpress/raw/master/results/akira/benchmark-latest.json)) of running benchmarks on akira.

 All benchmark results are stored in json-format and are available [here](https://bitbucket.org/cphvb/benchpress/raw/master/results).
+Benchmarks are run automatically in a daily fashion on akira and marge, results for p31sd and smithers01 are obtained manually.

 To compare benchmark-results from different machines and revisions, download an run this [html](https://bitbucket.org/cphvb/benchpress/raw/master/compare.html).